McElhiney History, Family Crest & Coats of Arms

 Early Origins of the McElhiney family

-The surname McElhiney was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+The surname McElhiney was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times.

 Early History of the McElhiney family

 This web page shows only a small excerpt of our McElhiney research.
-Another 92 words (7 lines of text) covering the year 1428 is included under the topic Early McElhiney History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1428 and are included under the topic Early McElhiney History in all our PDF Extended History products and printed products wherever possible.